3DPrintDemon/Auto_Backup_Your_Klipper_Printer/README.md

 # ALSO manually select all your files in Mainsail & download them to your computer so you have a current & local backup of your configs BEFORE YOU DO ANYHTING ELSE!

-If you do all the setup & go for your fist autocommit but get “Updates were rejected because the tip of your current branch is behind” error.
+If you do all the setup & go for your first autocommit but get “Updates were rejected because the tip of your current branch is behind” error.
 To get it working in MAIN branch after setup steps but before first `sh autocommit.sh` do this:

 ```